Miltos-90/EU_Electricity_Price_Forecasting/README.md

 * Week number and day number (of the week)

 Based on this data, each model (KRR/ELM) is tuned using time-series cross validation with 4 folds on the training set, and the final predictions for each target (target = electricity price of a specific bidding zone at a specific hour of every day) are obtained from the best model.
+The best model corresponds to the model commiting the lowest Mean Absolute Error (MAE) on the validation sets.
 No model averaging or ensembling (stacking, bagging, etc) is considered.
-The best model corresponds to the model commiting the lowest Mean Absolute Error (MAE) on average on the validation sets.
 All constants used in the training process are defined in the configuration file (config.py).